docksal/addons/pull/README.md

 is set.
 For more information on [creating CLI tokens](https://docs.platform.sh/gettingstarted/cli/api-tokens.html) for use with the Platform.sh CLI tool, consult with Platform's documentation.

-More information on working with [Docksal with Platform.sh](https://docs.docksal.io/tools/platformsh).
+More information on working with [Platform.sh in Docksal](https://docs.docksal.io/tools/platformsh).

 ### Drupal / Drush